-Information, deadlines and resource documents for U.S. tariff actions and the responses by the rest of the world.
+Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the world.

 Internationally recognized trade compliance training.

-Tariff Action Resources
+Trade Action Resources

 On June 15, 2021, the U.S. and EU announced that these tariffs are suspended for five years while they cooperate to address the dispute.
 A Working Group will be established that seeks to analyze and overcome any disagreeents.
 Full details can be found here.